MeenuMumtaz/my-repository/Red Hat assignment.md

 ## Prerequisites ##

-You must fulfill the following software and hardware requirements before you install ownCloud in your environment.
+Your system must meet the following software and hardware requirements before you install ownCloud in your environment.

 - Memory
   - 128 MB RAM memory.
 For better performance, 512 MB RAM memory is recommended.